• What are you looking for?

 Bye-bye hunchback: How to get rid of your hunchback and improve your posture

-We'll show you which exercises really work and how important active sitting is to avoid a "hunchback".
+We show which exercises really help and how important active sitting is to avoid a "hunchback".

-If you take a closer look at your surroundings, you will quickly notice that many people - yes, even ourselves - generally have anything but an upright, straight posture that looks fit and healthy.
-The head usually hangs forward and the shoulders are slightly pulled forward.
-The upper back looks more like a hump.
+If you take a closer look at your surroundings, you'll quickly notice that many people – yes, even ourselves – generally have anything but an upright, straight posture that looks fit and healthy.
+Their heads usually droop forward and their shoulders are slightly hunched.
+Their upper backs often look more like a hump.

-In the past, this type of hunchback (medically known as kyphosis) was mainly seen in older people.
-Today, many young adults and children have a hunchback.
+Previously, a rounded back (medically known as kyphosis) was primarily seen in older people.
+Today, many young adults and children also have a rounded back.

-The hunchback, also known as a "hunchback" or "dowager's hump", is one of the most common posture problems.
-In most cases it is caused by poor posture and a lack of exercise, and this then leads to the spine becoming bent between the neck and upper back at shoulder level and causing problems (including severe back pain).
+Rounded back, also known as a "hunchback" or "dowager's hump," is one of the most common postural defects.
+In most cases, it results from poor posture and lack of exercise, which then leads to the spine curving between the neck and upper back at shoulder level, causing problems (including severe back pain).

-If poor posture is the sole cause of the hunchback, you can train away the "dowager's hump" with lots of movement and targeted exercises.
-In this article, we'll show you which exercises really work and what else you can do to avoid a hunchback or to get your spine back in shape.
+If poor posture is the sole cause of your rounded back, you can correct it with plenty of exercise and targeted exercises.
+In this article, we'll show you which exercises are truly effective and what else you can do to prevent a rounded back or get your spine back in shape.

-Kyphosis refers to a thoracic spine that is bent backwards.
-A slight curvature of the spine is completely normal and even important for a healthy posture (physiological kyphosis).
-However, if the curvature is more than 40 degrees, it is called hyperkyphosis , colloquially known as a hunchback or humpback .
-Most of the time, however, the two terms kyphosis and hyperkyphosis are used synonymously and in both cases refer to the pathological change in the upper back.
+Kyphosis refers to a backward curvature of the thoracic spine.
+A slight curvature of the spine is perfectly normal and even important for healthy posture (physiological kyphosis).
+However, if the curvature exceeds 40 degrees, it is called hyperkyphosis , colloquially known as rounded back or hump .
+Most often, the terms kyphosis and hyperkyphosis are used synonymously and both refer to the pathological change in the upper back.

-There are various reasons for the development of kyphosis.
-Sometimes a hunchback is the result of serious illnesses, such as:
+There are various causes for the development of kyphosis.
+Sometimes, serious illnesses are hidden behind a rounded back, such as:

-• Rheumatic diseases of the joint and spinal system (e.g. Bechterew's disease, arthritis and polyarthritis)
+• Rheumatic diseases of the joint and spinal system (e.g., ankylosing spondylitis, arthritis, and polyarthritis)

 • Scheuermann's disease, a growth disorder of the spine in adolescents

 • Osteoporosis (especially in older people).
-This bone disease can cause the back to become deformed due to vertebral fractures.
+In this bone disease, the back can become deformed due to vertebral fractures.

-• Trauma caused by accidents and other violent impacts in the area of the thoracic spine
+• Trauma caused by accidents and other acts of violence in the area of the thoracic spine (T-spine)

-• The most common causes of a hunchback are not “hard” medical reasons, but simply a lack of exercise and poor posture .
+However, the most common causes of a rounded back are not "hard" medical reasons, but simply lack of exercise and postural defects .

-We all move too little or in a one-sided way.
-We sit at our desks, on our cell phones or in the car all day in a rigid, forward-leaning position.
+We all move far too little or in a one-sided way.
+We sit all day at our desks, on our phones, or in the car in a rigid, forward-leaning posture.

-This forward leaning posture leads to muscle tension.
-The muscles in the front chest and stomach area shorten, while the shoulder and back muscles lengthen and tense.
-Doctors refer to this as muscular imbalance, i.e. an imbalance in muscle strength.
+This forward-leaning posture leads to muscle tension.
+The muscles in the front of the chest and abdomen shorten, while the shoulder and back muscles lengthen and tense.
+Medical professionals refer to this as muscular imbalances, meaning an imbalance of muscle strength.

-Over time, this poor posture leads to changes in the vertebral bodies and damage to the intervertebral discs.
-All of this ultimately leads to a hunchback forming over time.
+Over time, this poor posture leads to changes in the vertebrae and damage to the intervertebral discs.
+Ultimately, all of this results in the formation of a hump.

-The symptoms of a hunchback can vary from mild to severe.
-In most cases, physical pain occurs.
-However, the visual defect often represents an enormous psychological burden and can lead to depression.
+The symptoms of a rounded back can vary from mild to severe.
+In most cases, physical pain develops.
+Often, however, this visible flaw also represents a significant psychological burden and can lead to depression.

 • Back pain

-• Numbness in the arms and legs as well as in the buttocks
+• Numbness in the arms, legs, and buttocks

 • Forward and raised shoulders